 Heroin And Opiates—Deadly And Destructive

 The problem with heroin use—for both those who switch from pharmaceuticals, or for those who have consistently used it alone—is that its purity and strength are oftentimes variable.
-Even a seasoned heroin user runs the risk of overdose at any given time—every dose and every full syringe carries the potential to be cut or laced with another substance or drug, or to be of a strength or purity that even at the same dose, can be enough to cause a fatal consequence.
+Even a seasoned heroin user runs the risk of overdose at any given time—every dose and every full syringe carries the potential to be cut or laced with another substance or drug or to be of strength or purity that even at the same dose, can be enough to cause a fatal consequence.

 All opiates, including heroin and prescription painkillers, exert a powerful force on a user’s body and mind that equates to a high potential for addiction.
-Opiates release dopamine—one of the body’s essential neurotransmitters that is responsible for regulating systems of pleasure and reward.
+Opiates release dopamine—one of the body’s essential neurotransmitters that are responsible for regulating systems of pleasure and reward.
 For this reason, a person can become psychologically addicted sooner than physically, however, due to the nature of the drug, the latter condition is often not far behind.

 As people use opiates, they begin to develop tolerances.
 When a tolerance takes hold, users require greater amounts of the drug than had before to achieve the euphoric effect that they seek.
 Despite the fact that they might feel tolerant of the amount they were previously using, their bodies are not immune to the toxic and dangerous effects that the drugs exert.
 As people use more, the dangers and risks increase, putting them at greater jeopardy of bodily harm, including coma and overdose, either of which may potentially result in death.

 Finding Care Close To Home

 If this epidemic has hit you close to home—if you’re fearful that yourself or someone close to you is in jeopardy of losing their lives to a heroin or opiate addiction, don’t wait any longer.
 Swift River offers one of a kind Heroin and Opiate Addiction Treatment Program.